4wuyan/distributed-message-broadcast/README.md

 ### AUTHENTICATE

-Same as Project 1, except the receiver will reply with a SYNC_USER message if successful.
+Same as Project 1, except the sender will follow with a SYNC_USER afterwards, and the receiver will reply with a SYNC_USER if successful.
+(SYNC_USER can be omitted if there's no user yet.)

 Added
 -------